rsr-at-mindtwin/2024Masks/README.md

 JANUARY 1925

 15th - Everyone arrived in New York one cold winter day.
-They arrived, except the father, just as Jackson met his end (Thursday)
+They arrived, except the father, just as Jackson met his end (Thursday) at the hands of the Bloody Tongue

 16th - Interviewing Dr. Moredecai Lemming and other adventures (Friday)